 Seoraksan National Park

-Today we head south to explore Gangnam (yes, just like that song), one of Seoul’s most stylish districts, known for its sleek streets, upscale shops, and pop culture landmarks.
-To cap off the day, we’ll head up Lotte Tower, Korea’s tallest skyscraper - 555m, just in time for a twilight view over this expansive city.
+Today we head south to explore Gangnam (yes, just like that song), one of Seoul’s most vibrant and stylish districts.
+Gangnam offers a fascinating glimpse into modern Korean life.
+To cap off the day, we’ll ascend Lotte World Tower, Korea’s tallest skyscraper at 555 meters, where panoramic observation decks offer breathtaking twilight views over the sprawling cityscape.

 DAY 7 (Sat Oct 24) Seoul Free Day (B)

 Today is a free day to explore Seoul your way.
-You might wander the tranquil grounds of Changdeokgung Palace, visit the historic Seodaemun Prison Museum, or explore the Bongeunsa Temple.
-For something different, try a cat or dog café, take a traditional Korean art or cooking class, or challenge yourself in an escape room or VR zone.
-You could bike along the Han River, explore the global vibe of Itaewon, enjoy a tea tasting, or catch the Nanta Show.
-Whatever your choice, we can help you plan your day.
+You might visit Changdeokgung Palace, the Seodaemun Prison Museum, or Bongeunsa Temple.
+For something different, try a cat or dog café, take a Korean art or cooking class, or test your skills in an escape room or VR zone.
+You could also bike along the Han River, explore Itaewon’s global vibe, enjoy a tea tasting, or catch the Nanta Show.

 Lotte Tower